 Next in the Series: Designing Realities

-For the Record: Designing Realities will examine the politics of production design in popular music videos during the Nederlands Film Festival.
+Examines the politics of production design in popular music videos during the Nederlands Film Festival

 For the Record series